sasquatch678/A-Painted-World/Gameplay.md/Miscellaneous.md

 - High Stakes:
 Any NPC with a luck higher than 60 will give the option to play games at higher stakes.
 As far as I know all default NPCs in Oblivion have a luck of 50.
 So this should only affect the new gamblers with luck higher than 60 (or any other mod added NPC who has high luck and happens to be hanging in a tavern or inn.
 The options are 2x, 3x, 4x and one special gambler has 10x option.
 These option only show up if both parties can afford the larger transactions.

-#### Minigames
-There is an underground Goblin Minigame carnival in the Garden of Dareloth at the Waterfront District.
-There are a lot of different minigames added so I won't list them all here.
-Please consult the mod page for details. https://www.nexusmods.com/oblivion/mods/42462